sj-omscs/6210-exam-2/exam.md

 ---

 The clients will need a subcontract with the webserver load balancer and the Postgres load balancer.
-The webserver and Postgres load balancers will both need a subcontract to handle clients.

 #### 4.1b